-The Office of Academic Services oversees the online Class Schedule, the LBCC catalogs, compliance related to curriculum, 25Live scheduling, and provides support for faculty and staff with enrollment management and class schedule planning.
-Every academic year, the office provides helpful information such as Who is Who List, What's What Guide, and Survival Notes.
+The Office of Academic Services oversees the development of the Class Schedule, LBCC catalogs, curriculum compliance, 25Live scheduling, and provides leadership and support for instructional academic programs and enrollment management.
+Every academic year, the office provides helpful information such as Who is Who List, What's What Guide, and Faculty Resources.